acmucsd/ctfbot/README.md

 Once the user reacts affirmatively to the **Terms of Service**, ctfbot will automatically grant that user:
 1. a **User** registration in the CTF
 2. a **Team** registration that contains only the user and is assigned to the least full Team Server
-3. the `@Competitor` role, that grants access to challenge channels and user commands
+3. the `@Participant` role, that grants access to challenge channels and user commands
 4. a role that corresponds to the team server they have been added to, granting access to their team server channel
 5. a channel in that team server corresponding to their team
+6. for users that have DMs enabled, they will also be sent an invite link to their new team server

 ### 3 - joining their team server
 When the user joins their team server, they will arrive in a landing channel with a short explanation on where to find challenges and how to change team servers.
 They will immediately be granted their team role and have access to their team channel, where they can submit challenges.

-If they join the wrong team server, they will be kicked and directed to their real team server.
+If they join the wrong team server, they will be kicked and directed (via DM) to their real team server.

 ### 4 - adding people to their team
 The original member of a team can expand their team by using the `/team invite DISCORD_USER` command.
 You may only invite users that have already accepted TOS.
-The invited user will receive your invitation in their team chat, and they can accept by either reacting or using the command `/team join TEAM_NAME`.
+The invited user will receive your invitation in their team chat, and they can accept by reacting to the message.

+The user will also receive a notice of the invite as a DM (if they have DMs turned on).

 Once you have added a user to your team, they will be kicked out of their channels, chats, and roles and added to your team's resources.

 ### 5 - submitting challenges
-The user can attempt a challenge by viewing the **challenge channel** in the **main guild**, and reacting to it to get the prompt sent to their team channel.
+The user can attempt a challenge by viewing a **challenge channel** in their **team server**.
+All necessary information should be contained there.

 Once the challenge is complete, they should submit the flag using the `/submit` command, preferably in their team channel.
-If they attempt to use this command in another channel, or if a flag is detected in any channel, the message will be deleted and the user will be warned.

-When a challenge is submitted, the solve will be announced, and the user may be granted access to an additional challenge channel, if another challenge was unlocked.
+When a challenge is submitted, the solve will be announced in the team channel, and the user may be granted access to an additional challenge channel, if another challenge was unlocked.

 ### 6 - checking status
-The user can always view the leaderboard chats in the **main guild**.
+The user can always view the leaderboard channels in the **main guild**.
-There is a top-in-each-category leaderboard, and there is an overall leaderboard.
+There is a ~~top-in-each-category leaderboard~~ (TODO), and there is an overall leaderboard.
-These are updated every couple of minutes.
+These are updated every two minutes.

-The user can request their own standing in their team channel with `/scoreboard standing`.
+The user can request their own standing in their team channel with `/standing`.

 ## commands

 The bot is controlled primarily through [Slash Commands](https://discord.com/developers/docs/interactions/slash-commands).

-There are two kinds of commands, administrative commands and user commands.
+There are two kinds of commands, **administrative commands** and **user commands**.

 Discord also makes a distinction between globally registered commands and per-guild commands.
 Most commands provided are per-guild commands, the bot will not respond to commands outside of a guild with which it is registered.